 - Venture capital funds

 - Angel investing

 So while the ordinary investor may have experience with investing in securities like stocks, bonds and mutual funds, the SEC sees products like hedge funds as entirely different animals.
 So investors need to demonstrate they can understand the risks involved with these types of investments.

 Firms selling unregistered products engage in their own screening process to verify an individual’s accredited investor status.

 How Do Firms Determine if You’re an Accredited Investor?

 In 2013, the SEC put out some guidelines to help firms confirm an individual’s accredited investor status.
+Those guidelines were expanded in 2020.
 So let’s say you want to invest in an unregistered fund.
 The firm that manages it may put you through a screening process before it can decide if it can legally let you.
 It may start with handing you a questionnaire to see if you meet certain qualifications.
-You can also expect to provide the following for evaluation:
+You can also expect to provide one or more of the following for evaluation:

 - Financial statements and details of other accounts

 - Tax returns